mdavidson9/docs.balsamiq.com/content/mybalsamiq/home.md

 {{% alert info %}}**Note:** Only [project assets](/mybalsamiq/assets/) will be included in your zip.
 If you used some [site assets](/mybalsamiq/home/#site-assets), you should download them and install them locally separately.{{% /alert %}}

-On your site's home page, you can download individual projects from the action menu.
-Click the drop down menu in the bottom right under the project title to reveal these options.

 ![](//media.balsamiq.com/img/support/docs/myb/project-download-home.png)

 **Download from Project Pages**